We look forward to seeing you!

 Service Animals & Support Animals

 UC Santa Cruz welcomes working service animals that are necessary to assist patrons with disabilities.
-Trained service animals are well behaved and must remain on a leash or harness at all times.
+Trained service animals need to be well behaved and must remain on a leash or harness at all times.
 Please contact the event's producer or venue manager if you intend to bring a service animal to an event so that appropriate seating can be reserved for you.
-In some venues, there are limited seating spaces appropriate for aniimals.
-We want to be sure you and your service animal are comfortable and that patrons seated near you are as well.
-(Contact Arts Division Events Office: 831-459-2787)
+Contact Arts Division Events Office: 831-459-2787.

 Support Animals are animals that individuals with disabilities utilize for emotional support, well-being, or comfort.
 Because they are not individually trained to perform work or tasks, support animals are not service animals.
 Please be mindful of others (including those who may be wary of dogs, including children) if you decide to bring a support animal to a public event.